qfpl/blog/content/drafts/installing-nixos.md

 Once you've obtained the installation media, copy it to a USB stick. **Note that this will destroy anything on the USB stick**.
 The snippet below uses `$DISK` as a placeholder for the USB stick you want the installer on, and `$INSTALLER_ISO` as a placeholder for the image file you downloaded.
+The `bs=1M` option sets the block size of the copy to one megabyte, which speeds up the copy.

 ```
--- identify that /dev/sda is the USB stick we want the installer on
+-- identify which disk you want the installer on
 $ lsblk

 -- no output until it's finished
-# dd if=$INSTALLER_ISO of=/dev/sda bs=1M
+# dd if=$INSTALLER_ISO of=$DISK bs=1M
 ```

 ## System configuration